mainkoon81/Study-01-Business-Analytics-I-Theory/README.md

 <img src="https://user-images.githubusercontent.com/31917400/34655486-95916e94-f402-11e7-92de-288eefc15e4e.jpg" />

 __Stationarity__
  - A time series may need to be transformed by differencing to be made stationary.
+This means one where the mean, variance are constant over time.
+A stationarized series is easy to predict for our model.